justinmichaud/remote-support/README.md

 - Replace threaded portions with nio + netty to get around the limitations/bugs/performance issues from the current setup:
     - Allow multiple services to be added to the channel pipeline
+    - Replace existing tunnel code in ui
 - Make the gui more user friendly
 - Make CLI using charva
 - Establish encrypted connection with public server, authenticate aliases
 - Ask the user to forward ports if udp hole punching doesn't work, and possibly allow using a relay server
 - Launch vnc and ssh server remotely